 Adding Contingencies to Your Contract When Using a VA Loan

-Marcus Marion, CMA™ 1 month ago 0 11
+Marcus Marion, CMA™ 1 year ago 91

-Today, we will focus on the subject of contract contingencies, and how you can use them to protect your earnest money when using a VA loan.
+Today, we will focus on the subject of contract contingencies and how you can use them to protect your earnest money when using a VA loan.

 Real Estate Contract Contingencies Explained